solo-io/service-mesh-for-less-blog/README.md

 - lowest P50 latency `2.4ms`
 - highest P99 latency `3.9ms`

 Comparing these results to the previous test, we observe that enforcing mutual authentication using Istio's AuthorizationPolicy incurs an additional latency of `0.1ms - 0.6ms` compared to our previous L4 mTLS-only results, and `0.9ms - 1.8ms` compared to baseline.
 These are excellent results for latency performance while providing both mTLS and mutual authentication for our applications!
-Full results for the Ambient mode tests are available in the `/experiment-data` directory.
+Full results for the ambient mode tests are available in the `/experiment-data` directory.

 For a detailed description on using L4 security policies, please refer to the  [Istio documentation](https://istio.io/latest/docs/ambient/usage/l4-policy/)

-## Add the Waypoint Proxy for full L7 feature-set
+## Add a waypoint proxy for full L7 feature-set

-In the Intro we discussed L7 capabilities that come along with the sidecar pattern implementation.
-In Ambient, a waypoint proxy can be configured to add Layer 7 (L7) processing to a defined set of workloads.
+In the introduction we discussed L7 capabilities that come along with the sidecar pattern implementation.
+In ambient mode, a waypoint proxy can be configured to add Layer 7 (L7) processing to a defined set of workloads.
 More detail on waypoint proxies can be found in the [Istio documentation](https://istio.io/latest/docs/ambient/usage/waypoint/)

-If your application needs the following, then you will need to use a waypoint proxy:
+If your application needs any of the following, then you will need to use a waypoint proxy:

 - Traffic management: HTTP routing & load balancing, circuit breaking, rate limiting, fault injection, retries, timeouts
 - Security: Rich authorization policies based on L7 primitives such as request type or HTTP header